sxy-sun/sxy-sun.github.io/_posts/2024-05-02-us-immigration-journal-from-opt-to-h1b.md

 categories: [Life]
 ---

-> In my previous immigration journal post, I recounted my experiences with the F1 visa and concluded with the beginning of my H1B visa process.
+> In my previous immigration journal post, I recounted my experiences with the F1 status.
 Now my H1B has been approved, this post is meant to document the timeline and the process.

 Firstly, I want to thank my department, and all my colleagues for their incredible support throughout this process, also thank the university's lawyer and the international center for their efficiency and professionalism.
 Starting from the end of May in 2024, I will officially be in H-1B status.

-As I work for a non-profit organization, I am on a cap-exempt H-1B.
+As I work for a non-profit organization, I am eligible for a cap-exempt H-1B.
 Unlike the cap-subject H-1B, which is essentially a lottery with a 20% success rate, the cap-exempt H-1B can be applied for at any time and has no numerical cap.

 Having cap-exempt H-1B actually limits my flexibility and career options, since I can only work for non-profits, unlike the broader industry which uses the cap-subject H-1B.
 Nonetheless, I consider this a positive step forward in my immigration journey, especially in these uncertain times where job security is paramount.